umasse/rclone-mount-scripts-borg/README.md

 # rclone-mount-scripts

 This repository contains two Bash scripts for managing the mounting and unmounting of remote drives using [Rclone](https://rclone.org/).
+Original purpose is to use them as pre and post scripts for [Borg](https://www.borgbackup.org/) backups using [Vorta](https://vorta.borgbase.com/).

 ## Scripts Overview